gruntwork-io/kubergrunt/HELM_GUIDE.md

 #### Client Authentication

-This module installs Tiller with TLS verification turned on.
+Tiller supports client authentication via TLS/SSL.
 If you are unfamiliar with TLS/SSL, we recommend reading [this background](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/private-tls-cert#background) document describing how it works before continuing.